LaughingLeader-DOS2-Mods/dos2de_bullet_exporter/README.md

 The other bound types may cause crashes inside the Divinity Editor.

-### Bin Conversion Setup
+### Bin Conversion Setup (Optional)
 * Open dos2_bullet_exporter.py in a text editor.
 * Search for `Default Properties Start`.
 These properties are the default, visible properties on the left when exporting.
-* Find the property for `binutil_path`, and change the `default` value to the location of Larian's bin utility program.
+* Find the property for `binutil_path`, and change the `default` value with the quotes to the location of Larian's bin utility program.
 This program is located in the Definitive Edition editor folder:
 ```
 The Divinity Engine 2\DefEd\LSPakUtilityBulletToPhysX.exe
 ```
+* If you updated the script while Blender is running/open, press F8 to reload scripts.
 * Now when "Convert to Bin" is enabled, the .bullet file will be created, sent to LSPakUtilityBulletToPhysX to convert it to .bin, and finally deleted.

 ### Note: Importing Bin Files into The Divinity Engine 2